-I remember the first time I ever tried Mediterranean food.
+I remember the first time I ever tried Middle Eastern food.
 I was in college working at a breakfast restaurant and my coworker kept telling me about her favorite local restaurant that served a killer vegetarian appetizer platter.

 Up until that point, I had literally never heard of falafel or pita and had yet to jump on the hummus bandwagon.
 It was all a mystery to me.

 But that all changed one day after work when she convinced me to join her for lunch.
 One bite in and I was ruined.
-Since then Mediterranean has become one of my absolute favorite cuisines.
+Since then, Middle Eastern and Mediterranean have become two of my absolute favorite cuisines.
 I practically have hummus pumping through my veins at this point.

-Though I have mastered the art of Vegan Gluten Free Falafel, I’ve been craving a falafel burger these days.
-There’s something so substantial about a burger, and the flavors of Mediterranean cuisine lend themselves perfectly to toppings and sauces galore.
+Though I have mastered the art of Vegan Gluten-Free Falafel, I’ve been craving a falafel burger these days.
+There’s something so substantial about a burger, and the flavors of Middle Eastern cuisine lend themselves perfectly to toppings and sauces galore.

 This recipe is simple, requiring just 7 ingredients.
 Plus, it’s seriously well spiced with infusions from both garlic and cumin for a tangy, smoky flavor that I absolutely adore.